> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 obviously, the choice of trek will depend above all on your physical abilities.
 If you are not usually a walker (logically, trekking would not appeal to you more than that), you will more easily opt for a short day trek.
 If, on the contrary, you are used to walks in natural surroundings, you will more readily opt for a long trek of two days minimum, allowing for better immersion.

-The agencies will normally be able to advise what type of difficulty the trek is and so you should know where you are going.
-Do not rely solely on duration, because the difference in altitude can play a significant role in the fatigue caused.
-Lduring my two-day trek, “classic” way (including a visit to a waterfall before the walk and elephant + bamboo rafting activity the next day), the hike itself did not exceed 4 hours.
+The agencies will normally be able to notify the type of difficulty of the trek, so you should know where you are going.
+Don't rely solely on the duration, as the elevation gain can play a significant role in the fatigue caused.
+During my two-day trek, in the "classic" way (including a visit to a waterfall before the walk and an elephant + bamboo rafting activity the next day), the hike itself did not exceed 4 hours.
 And if overall everyone kept up the pace, it must be admitted that certain sections required a more intense effort due to the hill to climb.

 day walk trek chiang mai - thailand